 • Best CMS and content management at scale

-• 59,000+ plugins for any feature
+• 59,000+ plugins for virtually any feature

-• Full code ownership, no vendor lock-in
+• Full code ownership, zero vendor lock-in

-• Best SEO ecosystem (Yoast, Rank Math)
+• Best SEO ecosystem (Yoast, Rank Math, Schema Pro)

-• Full Site Editing for design control
+• Full Site Editing for design control without third-party builders

 Cons:

-• Requires hosting setup and maintenance
+• Requires hosting setup, configuration, and ongoing maintenance

-• Page builders needed for advanced design
+• Page builders needed for advanced design (adds complexity)

-• Plugin compatibility issues can break sites
+• Plugin compatibility issues can break sites after updates

-• Updates require active management
+• Updates require active management and testing

 Webflow